 After clicking on that setting, I am now presented with this column as a percentage of the sum of sessions for the states that brought in traffic.

 How to Take this Even Further with a Heat Map

-The example above was very basic, but I want to share how I would take data like this even further.
+The example above was fundamental, but I want to share how I would take data like this even further.
 I want to see what states convert well and have a low CPA so I can bid more aggressive for them when a visitor is searching from there.
-I can do all of this within the pivot table and I can better visualize this with a heat map.
-As a note, I recommend doing each of these steps per column or you will start to combine data in different columns which will throw off the heat map.
+I can do all of this within the pivot table, and I can better visualize this with a heat map.
+As a note, I recommend doing each of these steps per column, or you will start to combine data in different columns which will throw off the heat map.
 Also, you do not want to select the grand totals at the end when you create the heat map or else your data will be skewed.
 See step 2 for what I mean by this.